 How to get started

 My advice is to start off your LegalOps journey with adopting the visibility principle first.
-Then move on to integrate productivity and autonomy in your legal work.
+Then move on to productivity and autonomy in your legal work.

 LegalOps is not only about adopting new technology.
 It is first and foremost about making a vision come true.